MSM-group/functional_analysis_of_riverine_biofilms/README.md

-# Functional analysis of riverine biofilms'
+# Functional analysis of riverine biofilms
 This repository contains the Python scripts and datasets required to reproduce the statistical analyses described in the following study:

 > **Assessing Field-Scale Effects of Treated Wastewater on Riverine Biofilms: Community Composition, Functional Genes, and Micropollutant Biotransformation**